This iteration of the Programme has now taken place. Please complete this form to be added to the waiting list for the next Programme.

 After he left the Institute, he took this work to the next level, and created the Leadership Development Programme for Company Secretaries and Governance Professionals, a scheme – involving coaching and mentoring – to develop the capabilities of company secretaries and other governance professionals.

 Internationally, he created the training programme for developing the secretary cadre in Bahrain, working in association with the Bahrain Institute of Banking and Finance, and as adviser to the Central bank of Bahrain.
 He has trained the secretary cadre in the UAE, Mauritius and South Africa, and this wider international experience has informed the work carried out in the UK, and vice versa.

 Seamus’ experience in training board directors more widely is significant.
 It is this experience which helped him realise that the strategic secretary fits wholly into the director category, and requires training at this level.
 While it is the chair, and the board as a whole, which owns the governance of the organisation, someone needs to own the discipline at executive (operational) level.
 That is the person who has the overall responsibility for the wider governance picture, and whom Seamus has identified as the strategic governance adviser.

-Applicants will be asked to complete this application form and short personal statement outlining what their role is.
+Applicants will be asked to complete an application form and short personal statement outlining what their role is.
 Deadline for applications is Thursday 30th November 2023.

 Terms and ConditionsFor further information, please contact the AHUA office team.